 Anyway, after I bake my cookies and remove them from the oven, I let them cool off a little.
 When they are cool enough to remove from my baking sheet, I wash the baking sheet and cutters right away.
-I place the clean cutters on the clean baking sheet and ……are you ready for it??
+I place the clean cutters on the clean baking sheet.

-I place them into my oven that is cooling down from all the baking I made it do.
-The temperature of the oven is usually between 150-200 degrees but turned OFF.
+Then, I place them in the warm oven.
+The temperature of the oven is usually between 150-200 degrees but turned off.
 (It looks like my oven is on because I wanted to show you the temp.)
 I use the warm air to dry my baking sheets and my tin and copper cutters.
-I simply place them in the oven, and color my icing, and when when I am done, the cutters are nice and dry.
-Please don’t put your plastic cutters in a warm oven.
-I let my plastic cutters air dry because the oven would melt them and I would cry.
+I simply place them in the oven while I color my icing.
+When when I am done mixing and stirring, the cutters are nice and dry.
+This doesn’t work with plastic cutters or the ones with the grip around the top.
+I think even the low oven temp would melt them.

 You put your tin and copper cutters in clean and wet.